yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     ![On the TailspinToys blade, the Refresh button is highlighted.
 A status of Uploaded is highlighted next to the TailspinToysLog.trn file in the list of active backup files.](media/dms-migration-wizard-transaction-log-uploaded.png "Migration Wizard")

-    > If you don't see it the transaction logs entry, continue selecting Refresh every few seconds until it appears.
+    >**Note**: If you don't see it the transaction logs entry, continue selecting Refresh every few seconds until it appears.

 10. Once the transaction logs are uploaded, they need to be restored to the database.
 Select **Refresh** every 10-15 seconds until you see the status change to **Restored**, which can take a minute or two.